aashishh95/iHS_beagle_panderas_selscan/README.md

 16060000 0.125678
 16070000 0.128901
 ```
-### Recombination Map Files for Polarization: One per chromosome.
+### Recombination Map Files for BeaglePolarization: One per chromosome.
 See Format: (tab deliminated columns)
 ```
 22	.
 0.010291	16052618